ministryofjustice/opg-reports/README.md

         - create a `GetAll${DataType}` func on the `Service[T]` struct (see others for how)
         - create an interface `${DataType}Getter` with the `GetAll${DataType}All` func & `Closer`
         - add a `Put${DataType}` func on the `Service[T]`
-- Add handlers for the basic endpoints in the `cmd/api` package
+- Add handlers for the basic endpoints in the `report/cmd/api` package
-    - create new folder & package for the data type
+    - create new folder (`${datatype}`) & package for the data type
     - create a `all` file in the new package
     - create a response struct like `Get${DataType}AllResponse`
     - create a `handleGet${DataType}All[T]` func similar to others but using the correct interfaces
     - create a `RegisterGet${DataType}All[T]` func
     - add the `RegisterGet${DataType}All[T]` func to the `RegisterHandlers` func in `cmd/api/handlers.go`
-- Add new importer capabilities in `cmd/importer`
+- Add new importer capabilities in `report/cmd/importer`
     - Will use the sevice package above for inserting
     - New file for the data type
     - Create a new cobra command to handle the data type
         - have a couple of sub funcs to get the data (via repository) and then insert it (via service)
     - add a github workflow to run the command named `reports_${datatype}`
         - run daily via cron, avoid other time slots where can to reduce db clashes
-- Revist and add capabilities to the `service/api` package for extended functionality
+- Revist and add capabilities to the `report/cmd/api` package for extended functionality (grouping etc)
-    - Add new handlers and register them for the `cmd/api` package for any new features
+    - Add new handlers and register them for the `report/cmd/api` package for any new features
+        - typically `${handler}.go` file containing repsonse & input structs (see existing ones for reference)
+    - Add `tabular` data structures on the api side in `report/cmd/api/${datatype}` if required
+        - Add `Tabular` property on the input struct (`report/cmd/api/${datatype}/${handler}.go`)
+        - create a `tabular.go` file and add handling function (see previous ones for reference)
+        - Adjust response types to include tabular data
 - Adding the new data to the front end...
     - started via `report/cmd/front`
     - front service additions